neurobagel/documentation/docs/contributing/CONTRIBUTING.md

 - `[FIX]`: Fixing errors in the documentation

 ## Pull request reviews
-A core maintainer will review each PR and may provide comments or suggestions for the PR author to address.
+A maintainer will review each PR and may provide comments or suggestions for the PR author to address.

 Neurobagel PR reviews may use the following emoji signifiers: